• About

 Sprinkle all over with salt mixture.
 Refrigerate, uncovered for at least 2 hours or up to 24 hours.

-How to Make a Turkey Breast with Stuffing Thanksgiving Dinner for Two
+Day of Turkey Breast with Stuffing Dinner Timing

 For the big day, we've figured out just the right order and timing to pull together the rest of the feast.